JiaHe-yogurt/Equivariant-Graph-Learning-with-Provable-Expressive-Power/README.md

 it computationally infeasible for k-IGNs with k > 3.
 In this paper, we show that a much smaller dimension for the linear layers is sufficient to achieve the same expressive power.
-We provide two sets of orthogonal bases for the linear layers, each with only 3(2k !
-1) ! k basis elements.
+We provide two sets of orthogonal bases for the linear layers, each with only 3(2k-1)^k basis elements.
 Based on these linear layers, we develop neural network models GNN-a and GNN-b, and show that for the graph data defined on k-tuples of data, GNN-a and GNN-b achieve the expressive power of the k-WL algorithm and the (k + 1)-WL algorithm in